Published at

 ...

-You see that the call stack gets bigger and bigger due to the recursive nature of factorial.
-This can lead to the famous RangeError: Maximum call stack size exceeded error when you execute it with a really high number (I tried it with 100000 and it failed).
+You see the call stack gets bigger and bigger due to the recursive nature of factorial.
+This can lead to the famous RangeError: Maximum call stack size exceeded error when you execute it with a high number (I tried it with 100000 and it failed).

 'use strict';